chtheodoro/habfuzz/README.md

 ###### ./habfuzz

 ### Usage
-Please consult the Habfuzz manual.
+Please consult the HABFUZZ manual.

 ### References
 Brookes C.J., Kumar V. and Lane S.N.
 2010.
 A comparison of Fuzzy, Bayesian and Weighted Average formulations of an in-stream habitat suitability model.
 Proceedings of the International Congress on Environmental Modelling and Software, 5-8 Jul 2010, Ottawa, Canada.